 Battery Ecosystem Considerations

 This is the most important factor and the one people most often overlook.
 The best reciprocating saw for your shop is almost always the one that runs on batteries you already own.
 A $109 Ryobi that needs a $60 battery kit is a $170 purchase.
-A $79 Craftsman used with DeWalt 20V batteries you already have is a $79 purchase.
-The math is obvious.
+A $79 Craftsman that also needs a V20 starter battery and charger can cost about the same.
 Here's how the ecosystem decision breaks down:

 - Already own Ryobi ONE+ tools: The PBLRS01B is the easy choice.
 The ONE+ platform has over 300 compatible tools, and you're adding a capable brushless saw at the bare-tool price.

 - Starting from scratch: Consider which ecosystem you plan to grow.
 Ryobi ONE+ has the broadest tool catalog and the most affordable entry points across the entire range.
-DeWalt/Craftsman offers higher-performance options at the pro end.
-For a homeowner building their first cordless collection, Ryobi's ecosystem breadth usually wins.
+Craftsman V20 is a practical homeowner platform, but it should be treated separately from DeWalt 20V MAX.

 Our Testing Methodology

 We don't rely on manufacturer specs alone.
-Every tool that appears on ToolShed Tested is evaluated through a combination of hands-on cutting tests, extended real-work sessions, and direct comparison against competing tools in the same price and use-case category.
+Core review products are evaluated through hands-on cutting tests, extended real-work sessions, and direct comparison against competing tools in the same price and use-case category.
+Buying-guide recommendations that are not hands-on tested are labeled as research-backed or spec checked.

 For this comparison, both saws were tested using identical battery states (fresh-from-charger 2.0Ah and 4.0Ah packs from their respective platforms), identical blades (a 6-inch 6TPI demolition blade and a 12-inch 6TPI wood blade), and identical cut sequences.
 Test materials included kiln-dried 2x6 framing lumber, green 4-inch diameter branches, 3/4-inch EMT conduit, 4-inch schedule 40 PVC pipe, and salvaged nailing lumber with embedded wire nails.